-VST2 and VST3 Plugins don’t differ TOO MUCH.. but, I want to give a little background and history of VST so you can be up to speed on the differences between VST3 and VST2 plugins.
+VST2 and VST3 Plugins don’t differ TOO MUCH for the normal user.. but, I want to give a little background and history of VST so you can be up to speed on the differences between VST3 and VST2 plugins.

 Noticeable Differences of VST2 to VST3

 - Sometimes the VST3 plugin window is resizable

 - Within FL Studio, you can often Right-Click in a VST3 Plugin

 Now, for clarification, VSTs and VSTi plugins live within the VST2 or VST3 format.
 (VST is an effect, and VSTi is an instrument).